 While the topic can seem boring, technical, and scary, the reality is that it’s an important one because some of these technicalities can mean the difference between you leaving an incident scot-free or losing everything.

-That’s why ABMP provides liability insurance coverage that protects you from two important scenarios that might seem like technicalities.
+That’s why ABMP provides liability insurance for bodyworkers coverage that protects you from two important scenarios that might seem like technicalities.

 One: ABMP membership gives you an individual policy aggregate, not shared.

 The liability insurance included in ABMP membership gives you coverage at $2 million per incident and $6 million per year, just for you.
 Other liability insurance policies, like AMTA’s, have a master limit that is shared among all members.
 Why is that important?
 Because with ABMP you get your own $6 million, and with AMTA, if that master policy limit is used up by other members before you, then you have $0 in coverage.
 Is that a likely scenario?
 No, it isn’t.
 But it is a possible worst-case scenario, and we at ABMP have decided that finding a less expensive liability insurance policy with a shared aggregate is not worth the possibility that any of our members go uncovered when they need us most.

 Two: ABMP membership gives you occurrence form coverage instead of the inferior claims-made coverage.